 Now that you are more aware of oral cancer and the importance of regular dental checkups, you can take action.
 Do not hesitate to call a dentist in McKinney this April if you experience any of the symptoms described above.

 A proud graduate of Loma Linda University in California, Dr. Zack Hegazin has been helping patients in McKinney achieve healthy, strong smiles for over 10 years.
-He provides an in-depth diagnostic check as part of every routine dental checkup at Marble Dental Care.
-To learn more about the importance of preventive dentistry, visit the Marble Dental Care website or call Dr. Hegazin at 214-592-0441.
+He provides an in-depth diagnostic check as part of every routine dental checkup at Marble Dental McKinney.
+To learn more about the importance of preventive dentistry, visit the Marble Dental McKinney website or call Dr. Hegazin at 214-592-0441.